-- What benchmarks are used to evaluate performance? - Each manager has a specific benchmark hopefully with an R2 of .90 or above for fitness. - What types of performance evaluation reports are provided to the board?
-Are they provided in a digestible format accessible to trustees with differing levels of investment knowledge/expertise? - Risk adjusted relative performance reports are provided to the Board in a very easy-to-digest way. - How frequently is net-of-fee and gross-of-fee investment manager performance reviewed?
-Is net- of-fee and gross-of-fee manager performance compared against benchmarks and/or peers? - The consultant only reports performance net of fees.
+- What are the selection criteria for including potential candidates? - Having met all the qualitative criteria, a candidate would need to be in the top quartile on a trailing three-year risk-adjusted basis net of fees in a narrow peer group. - What are the selection criteria when deciding between multiple candidates? - All else being equal, name recognition and using an institutional mutual fund over an SMA if they are equal in all other ways are the selection criteria. - How does the selection process address ethical considerations and potential conflicts of interest for both investment managers and board members? - The adviser does not have any affiliation with any manager; therefore, there is never a conflict.
+We also do not have any Board members associated with a particular investment management company. - Who is responsible for developing and/or reviewing investment consultant and/or manager contracts? - Members of the Board in coordination with their legal counsel. - What is the process for monitoring individual and overall fund performance? - It is a quarterly process which involves recasting peer groups and measuring relative risk-adjusted strength of each manager plus the equity and fixed income composite. - Who is responsible for measuring the performance? - The consultant - What benchmarks are used to evaluate performance? - Each manager has a specific benchmark hopefully with an R2 of .90 or above for fitness. - What types of performance evaluation reports are provided to the board?
+Are they provided ina digestible format accessible to trustees with differing levels of investmentknowledge/expertise? - Risk adjusted relative performance reports are provided to the Board in a very easy-to-digest way. - How frequently is net-of-fee and gross-of-fee investment manager performance reviewed?
+Is net-of-fee and gross-of-fee manager performance compared against benchmarks and/or peers? - The consultant only reports performance net of fees.
 The Board can impute the annual cost out of the custom benchmark performance. - What is the process for determining when an investment manager should be replaced? - As important as how a manger is hired, many trustees want to know under what conditions a manger is terminated.
 In short, we begin to seriously consider terminating a manager when his/her alpha production on a relative basis has fallen below the 75th percentile rank (1st being the highest alpha rank) over the trailing three-year period.
-We are not suggesting that a plan wait three years to terminate a manager, only that the magnitude of the recent under performance is best measured at the trailing three-year mark.
+We are not suggesting that a plan wait three years to terminate a manager, only that the magnitude of the recent underperformance is best measured at the trailing three-year mark.
 A manager may stay on the watch list when approaching this threshold.
 We will not recommend keeping a manager beyond this point because the statistical hole the manager is in becomes too great to overcome.
 Further, the steps a desperate manager will take intra-quarter to enhance his/her returns might not be what was authorized or mandated by the Plan.

-We are happy to discuss this fully and why it serves historically as the best barometer for a manager's ability to recover from recent under performance.
+We are happy to discuss this fully and why it serves historically as the best barometer for a manager's ability to recover from recent underperformance.
 Our willingness to conduct fresh manager searches when the time is right drives our superior equity composite performance.
 Our current and former clients are very happy with our work - they know we are always willing to do a search from scratch when needed.